mrMustachos/mapbox-solar/README.md

+# Getting Started MapBox Solar

+1. Clone the repo
+2. cd into the repo
+3. `yarn install`
+4. `yarn start`

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).